AnonExploreer/Meta-CSKT/README.md

 Animal face alignment is challenging due to large intra- and inter-species variations and a scarcity of labeled data.
 Existing studies circumvent this problem by directly finetuning a human face alignment model or focusing on animal-specific face alignment~(e.g., horse, sheep).
 In this paper, we propose Cross-Species Knowledge Transfer, Meta-CSKT, for animal face alignment, which consists of a base network and an adaptation network.
 Two networks continuously complement each other through the bi-directional cross-species knowledge transfer.
 This is motivated by observing knowledge sharing among animals.
 Meta-CSKT uses a circuit feedback mechanism to improve the base network with the cognitive differences of the adaptation network between few-shot labeled and large-scale unlabeled data.
 In addition, we propose a positive example mining method to identify positives, semi-hard positives, and hard negatives in unlabeled data to mitigate the scarcity of labeled data and facilitate Meta-CSKT learning.
 Experiments show that Meta-CSKT outperforms state-of-the-art methods by a large margin on the horse dataset and Japanese Macaque Species, while achieving comparable results to state-of-the-art methods on large-scale labeled AnimalWeb~(e.g., 18K), using only a few labeled images~(e.g., 40).

 ![""](README_IMAGE/Fig1_large-eps-converted-to.jpg)

+(a) Results for AnimalWeb by 1 human and 3 animal models, sorted in ascending order of NME by the human model.
+We randomly select 40 images from AnimalWeb for finetuning and repeat it 3 times. (b) Confusion matrix of NME difference between human and animal models.
+The x-axis represents the finetune data used to train the animal model, and y-axis represents the test data used to evaluate the model.
+We randomly select 40 images from each family as the finetune data.
+Elements with/without a minus sign indicate decreased/increased accuracy.
+Darker Green indicates a larger difference.

 ## Datasets

 ### Horse Facial Keypoint dataset